 This refund policy may be changed by RELA at any time, for example, following changes in NZQA requirements.

-The Rotorua English Language Academy (RELA) has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students published by the Minister of Education.
-Copies of the Code are available on request from this institution or from the NZQA website at http://www.nzqa.govt.nz/assets/Providers-and-partners/Code-of-Practice/tertiary-guidelines-code-of-practice.pdf
+The Rotorua English Language Academy (RELA) has agreed to observe and be bound by The Tertiary and International Learners Code of Practice administered by the New Zealand Qualifications Authority (NZQA).
+Copies of the Code are available on request from this institution or from the NZQA website at https://www.nzqa.govt.nz/providers-partners/tertiary-and-international-learners-code/

 Full details of visa and permit requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available through the New Zealand Immigration Service, and can be viewed on their website at www.immigration.govt.nz.